yinshiyi/excess_ira/README.md

 # excess_ira tax reporting
+## try your best not distrub it out as cash, do **recharacterization**

+if you distrub it out as cash, here is what to do

 | excess contribution period  | contribution count towards | removal of excess contribution by early distribution | what to do |
 | ------------- | ------------- | ------------- | ------------- |